MageMusti/Genetic-Program-For-Equation/README.md

 `python GeneticProgram.py --CONFIG:/path/to/yamlfile /path/to/csvfile`

 For Format of yaml File, Sample Files are Provided in Config Directory.

+## Master Program
+The Master Program can be Used to Run Multiple Instances of Genetic Program in Sqeuence

+`python MasterProgram.py --CONFIG:/path/to/yamlfile --COUNT:<No_of_Iteration> /path/to/csvfile`

+The Given Configuration will be Followed for all runs of Genetic Program.
+The Output Will be stored as <Report_Name><Iteration_No>.pdf For each Iteration.
+Command line Arguments Configuration is not Possible with Master Program.
+A Yaml Configuration File must be used if Custom Values of Hyper Parameters is required.

 ### Results
 The Output of the Genetic Program is Stored in the Specified PDF file.(if pdflatex is available)